Doylestown Hospital: Education

+The family medicine residency practice is located at the Health & Wellness Center.

 When the hospital opened in 1923, it established a training program for community nurses.
 Between 1975 and 1995, it operated a school of radiologic technology.
 The hospital began a pharmacy residency in 2021, family medicine residency in 2023, and a transitional internship in 2024.
 The hospital has served as a clinical site for the physician assistant master's program at Delaware Valley University, and nursing programs at La Salle University and Bucks County Community College.

 Reception

 Doylestown Hospital was ranked among the "Top 50 Cardiovascular Hospitals in the United States" by Thomson Reuters in 2012.
 In U.S. News & World Report's "Best Hospitals" 2021–22 rankings, the hospital was #6 in the Philadelphia metropolitan area and #12 in Pennsylvania.
 It received "high performing" designations for treating heart failure, kidney failure, stroke and chronic obstructive pulmonary disease, and for colon cancer, heart bypass, aortic valve repair, back, hip and knee surgeries.
 In 2022, Newsweek and Statista ranked the hospital #7 in Pennsylvania and #119 nationally in their "World's Best Hospitals" list.
+Healthgrades listed Doylestown Hospital in its top five percent of hospitals in the country for "safety and patient experience" in 2026.

 Controversy

 The American Medical Association declined to register the hospital in 1929 unless it was assured that osteopaths would not be permitted to treat patients.
 In 1936, the hospital's governing committee voted to bar all osteopaths except one previously affiliated with the facility.
 A 1940 motion to exclude all osteopaths failed, but the hospital continued to limit surgeries performed by its lone osteopath to circumcisions only, prompting his resignation.

 Doylestown Health instituted a vaccine mandate during the COVID-19 pandemic.
-In 2021, its chief of cardiac surgery was terminated for refusing the vaccine, citing religious and medical beliefs; he later launched a GoFundMe to pursue litigation against the hospital.
+In 2021, its chief of cardiac surgery was terminated for refusing the vaccine; a subsequently wrongful dismissal suite was settled through mediation.
 A former director of medical staff at the hospital was charged with embezzling US$604,702.29 from the employee charity fund between 2008 and 2021.
 After repaying the full amount in restitution, she pleaded guilty and was sentenced to five years of probation in 2024.